 October is a great month.
 Earlier this year on a hike with some friends we had a discussion on the best month of the year and October came out with the majority of the vote.
 After all, it carries the prospect of great weather, fall foliage, a busy sporting schedule, and Halloween.

 October also marks the start of the last quarter of the year and a great opportunity to finish strong both personally and professionally.
 While the headline of this post plays on the fun of Halloween’s spookiness, it’s no secret that a lot of people are scared to look at their financial situation.
 The reasons vary, but some of the most common excuses we hear are: ‘Once things settle down I’ll have more time for this’ or ‘I don’t have enough money to get started’ and ‘My situation is changing and I can’t possibly commit to a budget right now’.
 The good news is that now is a great time to revisit and take control of your financial plan.
 Here are some things to know & that you can do right now to take control of your family’s financial plan.

 Small Amounts Add Up

 Don’t think you have enough money to invest?
-It really is true that small amounts matter and can they can really add up.
+It's true that small amounts matter and can they can add up.

 Let’s say you make $150,000 as a family and are currently saving 5% of your income.
 This means you are investing $7,500 a year or $625 per month, if you earn 8% for 20 years you would have $368,137.76.
 Not bad right?
 However, If we increase our savings rate to 6% of income (an increase of $125 per month) this number shoots up to $441,765 at the end of the 20 year period.
 Now let’s assume you buckle down and get to your savings goal of 10% a year.
 Earning 8% for the same 20 years you would now have $736,275.
 That's a significant difference.